 In the last few centuries, creative mindfulness exercises have been used to address various mental health problems, including stress, anxiety, sleep disorders, and pain tolerance.
 Creative mindfulness exercises are beneficial for children as well as for adults in this regard.

 Table of Contents

 What is mindfulness?

 If I read the above list again, I realize that most of these problems are in my mind.
-Of course, there are external factors: work, children’s stress, and housework, interruptions and digital distractions.
+Of course, there are external factors: work, children’s stress, housework, interruptions, and digital distractions.
 But how my mind deals with those external factors is the problem.

-When I am fully present, with full attention, external factors are no longer a problem, because it is only me and that external factor, at that time, and not a million other things to worry.
+When I am fully present, with full attention, external factors are no longer a problem, because it is only me and that external factor, at that time, and not a million other things to worry about.

 Being present then becomes a way of handling any problem, any distraction, any stressful factor.
 Let everything else disappear, leaving only you and what you are dealing with right now.

 The benefits of these mindfulness activities for children and adults are explained by the way the brain develops.